-There is some good diving on the east coast of Atauro Island and two sites stand out – one is at the village of Beloi, located roughly half-way up the coast, and the other further south at the village of Vila.
+Atauro Island Dive Sites… There is some good diving on the east coast of Atauro but two sites stand out… One is at the village of Beloi, located roughly half-way up the coast.
+And the other further south at the village of Vila.

 Atauro Island Dive Sites – Beloi

-Naming aside… there are a wide variety of things to see around the reefs and the slope so it pays to take your time to explore the many cracks, crevices and other hiding places.
+Naming aside, there are a wide variety of things to see around the reefs and the slop.
+So it pays to take your time to explore the many cracks, crevices and other hiding places.